KarmaYama/cleansh/README.md

 ## 7\. 🚀 Packaging & Distribution

-`cleansh` is designed for seamless cross-platform deployment and ease of installation.
+`cleansh` is designed for seamless cross-platform deployment and ease of installation, catering to both Rust developers and general users.

+### Installation

-### 📦 Preferred Method: Prebuilt Cross-Platform Binaries via `cargo-dist`
+#### 📦 Recommended: Prebuilt Cross-Platform Binaries via `cargo-dist`

-The recommended installation method leverages `cargo-dist` for robust, pre-built binaries, ensuring a smooth experience for all users.
+The easiest way to get `cleansh` for most users is by using our pre-built binaries.
+These are automatically generated for various operating systems (Windows, macOS, Linux) when a new release is tagged.

 **One-line Install (Linux/macOS):**